dvrensk/disbursement-challenge/README.md

 # README

 This repo contains a programming challenge for people who are interested in applying for a backend developer job at SeQura.
+The challenge has been designed to be realistic, i.e., you will encounter some of the same problems that we have done at SeQura.
+It is however not _real_ or _complete_, i.e. the code is not extracted from our real systems and the rules described below are not the real ones.

 ## The code